DataDog/documentation/content/en/graphing/metrics/distributions.md

 ## Customize Tagging

 Distributions provide new functionality that allows you to control the tagging for metrics for which host-level granularity does not make sense.
-This is designed to provide you with more value within existing budgets, but there is no additional accuracy or performance benefit/penalty incurred here.
+This is designed to provide you with more value within existing budgets, but there is no additional accuracy or performance benefit/penalty incurred.

 To customize tagging, hover over your metric in the table, and click on the pencil icon to edit.
 In the modal that pops up, select *Custom...*.
 There is a whitelist of the tags you have defined in code by default.
 You can remove any of these tags or add any host-level tags back in.

 {{< img src="graphing/metrics/distributions/distribution_metric.png" alt="Distribution metric" responsive="true" style="width:80%;">}}

 ## Case Studies
 Distribution metrics are a new type of metric that allows you to obtain the global distribution values across all hosts.
-Therefore, metrics that are submitted as distribution metrics create custom metrics the same way other metric types do.
+Therefore, metrics that are submitted as distribution metrics create custom metrics the same way as other metric types.

 `my.service.latency` is a metric that is being submitted on 500 hosts.